Eastbourne Borough bus service changes

 Commercial service provided by Stagecoach.

-The service improvements are funded by UK Government following ESCC’s successful bid for Bus Service Improvement Plan funding.
+The evening service improvement introduced in July 2023, as well as Sunday journeys between Heathfield and Hailsham, are funded by UK Government until March 2026, following ESCC’s successful bid for Bus Service Improvement Plan funding.

 Commercial service provided by Stagecoach.
 The evening and Sunday service improvements are funded by UK Government until March 2026, following ESCC’s successful bid for Bus Service Improvement Plan funding.

-Commercial service provided by Stagecoach.
+Commercial service provided by Stagecoach until 20 September, then by Brighton & Hove Buses from 21 September.
 ESCC provides some funding for the extension of daytime journeys to serve the Nevill Road area of Uckfield.

 57, 58